 What is lead generation?

-Lead generation is about attracting visitors to your business by capturing their interest and converting them into customers.
+Lead generation is about attracting visitors to your business by piquing their interest and converting them into customers.

 The process of lead generation involves the following steps:

-- Use SEO and content marketing, including ads, blogging and social media posts, to attract visitors to your business.
+- Use SEO and content marketing, including ads, blogging and posting on social media, to attract visitors to your business.